What are the Benefits of Ice Baths?

 Ice Baths benefits

 When an athlete jumps into an ice bath and remains there for up to 10-15 mins, the cold water causes their blood vessels to tighten and constrict, draining blood from their legs.
-Blood is drained from their legs the waste products produced during the training session, primarily lactic acid drain.
+In addition, blood is drained from their legs of the waste products produced during the training session, primarily lactic acid drain.

 Are Ice Baths Good for You?